Key Concepts & Definitions

 Historical/Restorative justice is atonement for contemporary wrongdoing and reparations for historical injustice.

 All three types of justice can be applied to specific issue areas.
-Issue area justice orients our thinking away from individual culpability and towards social structures that distribute opportunities, benefits, costs, rights, or privileges.
-Climate justice is the application of these concepts—distributive, restorative, and procedural justice—the domain of climate change and climate policy.
+Issue-area justice orients our thinking away from individual culpability and towards social structures that distribute opportunities, benefits, costs, rights, or privileges.
+Climate justice is the application of these concepts—distributive, restorative, and procedural justice—to the domain of climate change and climate policy.

 For example: what is the just distribution of the benefits and costs of our emissions behavior and our transition to a carbon-free economy?
 Who should have a say in climate policy, research, and governance and what institutions have the legitimacy to decide?
 To what extent do historical emissions represent an injustice and how can rich nations compensate for them?
 Similarly, how can the nations that are causing negative climate impacts compensate, restore, or make whole those who are suffering them?